 Chapter 1 Care, interrelatedness and creative practices: The Care Project (2018-2022): Jacqueline Millner

-Chapter 5 Soiling the white Cube: artist parent experiences: Nina Ross, Lizzie Sampson and Jessie Scott
+Chapter 5 Soiling the white cube: artist parent experiences: Nina Ross, Lizzy Sampson and Jessie Scott

 Chapter 9 Threads of Resistance: feminist activism, collaborative making and care ethics: Rachael Haynes